Mission & Values

 Yet healthcare professionals who serve on behalf of the forgotten often discover that their education and training poorly prepared them to work effectively among such people, primarily because:

-- Health status is largely determined by factors beyond mainstream healthcare that must also be addressed, such as education, housing, economic development, and family dynamics.
+- Health is largely determined by factors beyond mainstream healthcare that must also be addressed, like education, housing, and economic development.

 - Diseases and injuries may be unfamiliar.
 Malnutrition, orthopedic trauma, and certain infectious diseases are common in low-resource communities, but rare in wealthier ones.

-- Healthcare resources to manage these diseases and injuries are frequently minimal, whether laboratory, imaging, medications, procedures or consultants.
+- Resources to manage these diseases and injuries are usually minimal, whether laboratory, imaging, medications, supplies, or consultants.

-- Cultural context is challenging.
-Success in promoting health and combating disease requires an intimate understanding of language and human behavior, which often contrasts sharply from one community to another.
+- Cultural context is frequently challenging, while success in promoting health and combating disease requires an intimate understanding of language and social behavior.

 - Leadership skills are underdeveloped.
-Effective health intervention requires attention to community-wide needs and resources, team building, and strategic planning – concepts infrequently addressed in the education of healthcare professionals.
+But effective health intervention requires attention to community-wide needs and resources, team building, and strategic planning – concepts infrequently addressed in the education of healthcare professionals.

 - Living and working in low-resource communities demands unique personal adeptness.
-Attention to physical health, emotional wellbeing, financial planning, and family relationships is essential for long-term success.
+Attention to physical health, emotional well-being, financial strength, and family relationships is essential for long-term success.

 The Good Samaritan is a moving account told by the Great Physician of a compassionate outsider coming to the aid of a common man who was robbed, beaten, and left for dead.
 He urged, “Go and do likewise.”
 Many healthcare professionals today continue to follow this model of kindness toward those who are most disadvantaged, make service to the poor an intentional part of their careers, whether in their home communities or in distant locales.
 Countless lives are saved through their ongoing commitment.